authelia/authelia/docs/security/threat-model.md

 The design goals for Authelia is to protect access to applications by collaborating with reverse proxies to prevent attacks coming from the edge of the network.
-This document gives an overview of what Authelia is protecting against but some of those bullets are also detailed in [Security Measures](./security/measures.md).
+This document gives an overview of what Authelia is protecting against but some of those points are also detailed in [Security Measures](./security/measures.md).

 ## General assumptions